 Even now, despite all the technology available today online and social, businesses reach business people through the phone.
 Making phone answering skills is an investment.
-There are not so many jobs that does not involve calling so it’s good to think about how to improve your phone communication skills.
+Not many jobs do not involve calling, so it’s good to think about how to improve your verbal communication skills.
 A good telephone presence always impresses and will always be highly appreciated says Simon Tisdal.

 Preparing a script for the phone call won’t sound natural, but it will help you.
+It’s even helpful to write down a few icebreakers.
 First, figure out what you want to say, whom you need to talk to, and if they want any information from you.
 If there is any problematic vocabulary you don’t usually use, look it up before your call.
 Also, try to prepare the place you are in.
 There should not be any background noise.